UEk/wgs84/README.md

 -   Parses and gives output in GeoJSON using the [Point definition](https://en.wikipedia.org/wiki/GeoJSON).
 -   No dependencies to other NPM modules.
 -   The math is based on [Aviation Formulary V1.47 by Ed Williams](https://edwilliams.org/avform147.htm#flat).
--   Functions will throw if fed impossible values, e.g. incorrectly formatted GeoJSON or lat >= 90 degrees (math will not work).
+-   Functions will throw `Error` if fed impossible values, e.g. incorrectly formatted GeoJSON or lat >= 90 degrees (math will not work).
 Make sure to handle that!

 ## Getting Started